Combating Money Laundering and Terrorist Financing

 The OCC and the U.S. Department of Treasury periodically issue alerts, advisories and rulemakings concerning institutions or individuals who may be engaged in fraudulent activities or be deemed to be of high-risk for money laundering or terrorist financing activities.

-U.S. national banks play a key role in combating the financing of terrorism by identifying and reporting potentially suspicious activity as required under the BSA.
+U.S. banks play a key role in combating the financing of terrorism by identifying and reporting potentially suspicious activity as required under the BSA.
 A number of resources are available to assist you in this effort.

-BSA and OFAC Enforcement Policies and Actions
+BSA Enforcement Policies

 Law Enforcement Resources